Vivek1012/JSONvalidator/README.md

 * Validation of duplicate key is not implemented.

 ## Inside Description
 The parser takes a json file as input which contains the JSON Object for validating file only.
+For proper validations this repo has 7 json files, its been commented out in Default.java file.
-We use Recursive Descent parsing, by creating my own grammer for JSON.
+JSONvalidator use Recursive Descent parsing, with its own grammer for JSON.

 ## JSON Grammer
 * S -> {X}